Decode Issue Unit (DIU)

 parallel.
 As shown in the diagram below, each frontend lane has its own

-InstDecoder and ImmGen instance that decode the instruction word and
+InstDecoder and ImmGen instance (wrapped in SSDecoder) that decode

-generate the immediate value independently.
-The SSRenameTableL3 allocates
+the instruction word and generate the immediate value independently.
+The

-physical registers for all lanes simultaneously, with inter-lane forwarding of
+SSRenameTableL3 allocates physical registers for all lanes simultaneously,

-destination register mappings to handle intra-block dependencies (described
+with inter-lane forwarding of destination register mappings to handle

-further below).
-Instructions are then routed from the p_num_fe_lanes input
+intra-block dependencies (described further below).
+Instructions are then routed

-lanes to p_num_pipes output issue queues via the SSDIURouter crossbar
+from the p_num_fe_lanes input lanes to p_num_pipes output issue queues

-Instruction Window FIFO: DIUBypassFifo
+Instruction Window FIFO: DIUFifo

 between the fetch and decode-issue stages.
 The FIFO wraps a FifoBypass and